JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $150 LA Lady: You can load hundreds of other OD Pedal profiles into this
 2. Beano Booster: A Treble Booster pedal.
 Has to be at the front of your signal chain due to the germanium

+Klon Klone Ponyboy (USA and htey drop them from a drone) Klon Klone AND Tubescreamer: Nordvang

 Orange Getaway Driver '70s Amp-In-A-Box Overdrive